Longfilename/short-documentation/app/templates/README.md

 > BEM (Block Element Modifier) is a highly useful, powerful and simple naming convention to make your front-end code easier to read and understand, easier to work with, easier to scale, more robust and explicit and a lot more strict.

 The HTML and SCSS are built with the BEM methodology.
 This allows for very flexible components that can be nested and won’t conflict with other components (or 3rd party modules).
-Jade mixins have been added to the project that allow the dev to apply a CSS reset to each BEM component, as opposed to applying a CSS reset to the site. **BEM modules should not rely upon global styles.**
+Pug mixins have been added to the project that allow the dev to apply a CSS reset to each BEM component, as opposed to applying a CSS reset to the site. **BEM modules should not rely upon global styles.**

 &nbsp;
 &nbsp;